Alan-Bobrov/Noughts-and-crosses/README.txt

-This is my project for the game Noughts and crosses in Python.
+This is my project for the game "Noughts and crosses" in Python.